 Most of the renovations done to the Pink Flamingo have been done solely to keep it sound.
 The carpets throughout are low maintenance office grade and the kitchen and bathroom flooring are low budget linoleum.
 The decorating they have done is purely for fun.
 They chose pink flamingos as a nod to the Florida mobile home parks.

-The exterior has had some improvements to make it more liveable and lower maintenance.
+The exterior of the 1961 Goldenrod mobile home has had some improvements to make it more liveable and lower maintenance.
 A sloped tin roof was added to minimize any water damage.
 And we built a porch, deck, and stone patio to maximize outdoor entertaining.
 The hitch is also still attached and there are wheels under the Pink Flamingo, if she ever feels like a road trip!